 \subsection{Results and Analysis}

 Our main set of results for ESC-CASE are reported in Table~\ref{tab:esccase}.
-First, we note that the proposal models outperform the window-level models by a large margin.
-Comparing 5-shot and 10-shot results, there is similar performance according to AP and accuracy, but improved 10-shot performance according to F1, suggesting that additional training examples per class do offer some benefit, when available.
-Overall, the use of Perceivers improves performance, with the Proto-RCRNN + Perceiver performing the best overall.
+First, we note that the proposal models outperform the window-level model.
+Comparing 5-shot and 10-shot results, there is similar performance according to AP, accuracy, and F1, suggesting that additional training examples per class may not offer much benefit.
+Overall, the use of Perceivers improves performance, with the Proto-RCRNN + Perceiver performing the best.